-The Business Conduct Committee ("BCC") shall have: 1) jurisdiction over any party subject to the jurisdiction of the Exchange, including any Member, pursuant to Rule 418 with respect to matters relating to business conduct, trading practices, sales practices, trading ethics and market manipulations or other actions that threaten the integrity of the market; 2) the authority, pursuant to Rule 402.C., to take emergency actions; 3) the authority, pursuant to Rule 413.B., to conduct hearings on denials of access pursuant to Rule 413.A., 4) the authority to conduct hearings, proceedings and appeals on all matters over which it has jurisdiction; and 5) the authority to make findings on Rule violations against any party subject to the jurisdiction of the Exchange, including any Member-pursuant to Rule 418.
+The Business Conduct Committee ("BCC") shall have: 1) jurisdiction over any party subject to the jurisdiction of the Exchange, including any Member, pursuant to Rule 418 with respect to matters relating to business conduct, trading practices, sales practices, trading ethics and market manipulations or other actions that threaten the integrity of the market; 2) the authority, pursuant to Rule 402.C., to take emergency actions; 3) the authority, pursuant to Rule 413.B., to conduct hearings on denials of access pursuant to Rule 413.A., 4) the authority to conduct hearings, proceedings and appeals on all matters over which it has jurisdiction; and 5) the authority to make findings on Rule violations against any party subject to the jurisdiction of the Exchange, including any Member pursuant to Rule 418.

-The BCC shall act through a Panel ("BCC Panel") comprisedesed of a Hearing Panel Chair, two exchange members of CME or CBOT or employees of CME or CBOT member firms and two non-members.
-Notwithstanding the foregoing, aAt least one of the exchange members or employees of member firms must be from the designated contract market where the case originated.
+The BCC shall act through a Panel ("BCC Panel") comprisedesed of a Hearing Panel Chair, two exchange members or employees of member firms and two non-members.
+At least one of the exchange members or employees of member firms must be from the designated contract market where the case originated.
 A quorum of a Panel shall consist of a majority of the panel, but must include at least the Hearing Panel Chair, one exchange member or employee of a member firm from the designated contract market where the case originated and one non-member.